Instant View: Reactions to attack on Saudi oil facilities

 “This highlights the continued geopolitical tensions in the Middle East and should push oil prices higher.
 For service companies there shouldn’t be any impact.”

+“In the near term, not much should change for U.S. oil producers with exhausted (capital spending) budgets.
+However, we expect traders to be racing to rethink their hedging strategies.”

-Reporting By David Gaffen in New York, Liz Hampton in Denver and Gary McWilliams in Houston; Editing by Chizu Nomiyama
+Reporting By David Gaffen in New York, Liz Hampton in Denver and Gary McWilliams in Houston; Editing by Chizu Nomiyama and Marguerita Choy